 Marte is the first tangible result of the Pirates' renewed commitment to scouting Latin America.
-Signed for $85,000 in January 2007, he was the MVP of Pittsburgh's rookie-level Dominican Summer League affiliate the following year.
+Signed in 2007, he was the MVP of Pittsburgh's rookie-level Dominican Summer League affiliate the following year.
 Rene Gayo and Chino Valdez are the scouts that signed him.

-Before 2010 spring training, the Baseball America Prospect Handbook rated Marte as 6th-best prospect in the Pirates organization.
+In 2010, Baseball America rated Marte as 6th-best prospect in the Pirates organization.
 They moved him up to #4 in the spring of 2011.
 And they had him at #4 again in the winter before 2012 spring training.

 2012: Starling hit a home run on the first pitch he saw in the Majors.
 The hit made Marte the third player in Pirates' franchise history to homer in his first at-bat and the first to do it since Don Leppert in 1961.
 He also became the first Pirate to homer on the first pitch of his Major League career since Walter Mueller did so in 1922.